Skip to content

 if (cur->left == nullptr || cur->right == nullptr) {

-// When the number of child nodes = 0 / 1, child = nullptr / that child node
+// When number of child nodes = 0 / 1, child = nullptr / that child node

 TreeNode *child = cur->left != nullptr ? cur->left : cur->right;

-// Remove node cur
+// Delete node cur

 if (cur != root) {